agentmodels/agentmodels.org/chapters/3c-pomdp.md

 <br>

-### Appendix
+<a id="appendix"></a>
+### Appendix: Complete Implementation of POMDP agent for Bandits

 We apply the POMDP agent to a simplified variant of the Multi-arm Bandit Problem.
 In this variant, pulling an arm produces a *prize* deterministically.
-The agent begins with uncertainty about the mapping from arms to prizes and learns over time by trying the arms.
-In our concrete example, there are only two arms.
+The agent begins with uncertainty about the mapping from arms to prizes and learns by trying the arms.
+In our example, there are only two arms.
 The first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").
 See Figure 2 (below) for details.
-We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards. <!-- TODO I don't like this explanation of the term "IRL bandit" - reading the paragraph, you don't get an explanation why "IRL" was chosen or what it has to do with inverse reinforcement learning. - Daniel -->

 <img src="/assets/img/3c-irl-bandit.png" alt="diagram" style="width: 500px;"/>

 >**Figure 2:** Diagram for deterministic Bandit problem used in the codebox below.
 The boxes represent possible deterministic mappings from arms to prizes.
-Each prize has a utility $$u$$.
+Each prize has a reward/utility $$u$$.
 On the right are the agent's initial beliefs about the probability of each mapping.
 The true mapping (i.e. true *latent state*) has a solid outline.

 In our implementation of this problem, the two arms are labeled "0" and "1" respectively.
 The *action* of pulling `Arm0` is also labeled "0" (and likewise for `Arm1`).
 After taking action `0`, the agent transitions to a state corresponding to the prize for `Arm0` and the gets to observe this prize.
 States are Javascript objects that contain a property for counting down the time (as in the MDP case) as well as a `prize` property.
 States also contain the *latent* mapping from arms to prizes (called `armToPrize`) that determines how an agent transitions on pulling an arm.